Skip to Content

 Adding honey to a mug.

-Now you can add the honey or maple syrup, vanilla extract, and sea salt to the mug.
+Now you can add the honey or maple syrup (or sweetener of choice), vanilla extract, and sea salt to the mug.

 If you’ve never frothed milk before, I’ve got a YouTube video all about How to Froth Milk Without a Machine!
 Make sure to check it out, because it has some awesome tips.